xsf/xmpp.org/content/blog/2022-08-08-Mid-Term-Evaluation-Updates-PawBud.md

 ### The Mid-Term Evaluation

-For those of you who don't know much about GSoC, a mid-term evaluation was scheduled, where as a contributor you have to fill out a form which contains some MCQs related to your experience with your mentor and the organization administrator so far and the project itself.
+For those of you who don't know much about GSoC, a mid-term evaluation was scheduled, where as a contributor you have to fill out a form which had some questions related to your experience with your mentor and the organization administrator so far and the project itself.
 It barely took me 5-10 minutes to complete the form so there's that.

 ### Project Updates & Challenges Faced